colourfulspring/ml-agents-carcatching/docs/Readme.md

 * Install Unity Hub based on the instruction of [this link](https://docs.unity3d.com/hub/manual/InstallHub.html).
 * Install Unity 2022.3.4f1 in Unity Hub at [this link](https://unity.com/releases/editor/archive).
 Find the currect version in the list and click the blue button with text "Unity Hub".
 * Add the path '/Project' as a new project in the Unity Hub.
 Then open the project.
 * In the explorer below the Project panel, enter the path "Assets/ML-Agents/Examples/CarCatching/Scenes".
-Then drag the CarCatching.unity file to the Hierarchical panel at the top left corner.
+Then drag the CarCatching.unity file to the Hierarchical panel at top left.
 * Click the Play button at top middle place.
 It's icon is "▷" .
 Then you will see three agent robots(blue) are catching one enemy robot(purple).

+# Training
+* Install MLAgents Python and MLAgents Unity extension based on the steps at [this link](https://gitee.com/capacito/ml-agents-carcatching/blob/main/docs/Installation.md).
+* Click "File->Build Settings".
+In the opening window, we choose the scene we want to build in "Scenes in build".
+Then we choose the target platform.
+Finally, we click the Build button at bottom right.
+* Open a terminal and change directory to the root path of this repo.
+Activate the Python environment with MLAgents.

+# Note
 Below the seperating line are the original README of Unity MLAgents Toolkit.

 ---